It's often a target for the envious and populated by conveniently un-British aircraft, but the community is active, productive and growing.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Business Aviation in the United Kingdom".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Business Aviation in the United Kingdom".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.